MacSourcePorts/MSPBuildSystem/README.md

 # MSPBuildSystem
 Mac Source Ports Build System

+---

+As of 9/4/2026 this this branch, formerly rhe `main` branch, is now the `local` branch, to reflect that it is what I use/used to build against my main laptop using Homebrew.
+Increasingly I have been making things work on just the `buildserver` branch so I'm going to make that be the new `main` branch and get rid of the work on making one scipt do both.

+Anyone who wants to replicate or contibute to my work should see the `main` (formerly `buildserver` branch)

+The original README is below

+---

 This repo contains the Mac Source Ports build system files.
 As much as possible I'm trying to break away from using MSP-specific forks and instead use the original project's code, this makes it easier to incorporate their latest code and release strategies.

 In the scripts: